English

 Comparison: Oolong offers a spectrum of flavors due to variable oxidation, while black tea delivers a robust, uniform taste.

-2. Oolong vs Black Tea: Flavor Profiles
+2. Flavor Profiles

 Oolong Tea: